-- The window openings for additions and alterations visible from the street should have similar ratios of glazing to wall as contributory buildings in the street. - Glazing types and scales should be consistent with the style of the building. - Bands of windows should be avoided where they do not reflect the patterning of contributory heritage buildings. - Avoid the use of reflective or tinted glass.
+- The window openings for additions and alterations visible from the street should have similar proportions to the existing significant windows. - Openings should be consistent with the style of the building and constructed of similar materials. - Avoid the use of reflective or tinted glass. - Ensure the detailing of new openings is simpler than that of the existing building. - Avoid the use of aluminium frames. - Retain the historical configuration of a recessed entry to a commercial building.